Signatures of Star-planet Interactions: Scaling law to measure planetary magnetic field strengths

 In the solar system, there is a strong correlation between the magnetic moment of a body and the ratio of its mass to its rotation period (Figure \ref{fig:magmom_ss}).
 Analogously, a similar relationship has emerged for exoplanets.
 Figure \ref{fig:magmom_exo} shows $M_p\sin i/P_{orb}$ against the stellar magnetic activity measure, $<$MADK$>$, the average of the Mean Absolute Deviation of Ca II K line variability per observing run.
 Note that the planet is assumed to be tidally locked such that $P_{\rm orb}$ equals the rotation period of the planet.

-\cite{lanza2009} and \cite{lanza2012} provided a straightforward formalism with which to scale the expected power emitted from magnetic SPI (P$_{SPI}$):
+There have been several attempts at providing an analytical prescription for magnetic SPI in the literature (e.g., \citealt{lanza2009,lanza2012,lanza2013}.
+Recently, \citet{Cauley2019} were able to constrain the potential models using observations.
+They showed that most promising scenario producing the necessary power for SPI is the Poynting flux across the base of a magnetic flux tube that connects the planetary surface to the stellar surface.
+This model was proposed by \citet{lanza2013}, and in this scenario, the available power can be expressed as:

-where B$_\star$ and B$_p$ are the magnetic field strengths of the star and planet, respectively, $R_p$ is the planet's radius, and $v$ is the relative velocity between the two bodies.
-This implies that systems with stars that are tidally locked to their HJs, i.e.~stellar rotation period equals the orbital period as is the case for HJ host $\tau$~Boo, should produce weak P$_{SPI}$ (Figure \ref{fig:magmom_exo}; \citealt{shkolnik2008,walker2008,fares2013}).
+where $R_p$ is the radius of the planet, $B_{p0}$ is the magnetic field strength at the pole of the planet, $f_{\rm AP}$ is the fraction of the planetary hemisphere covered by flux tubes, $\mu$ is the magnetic permeability of free space, and $v_{\rm rel}$ is the relative velocity between the two bodies.
+This implies that systems with stars that are tidally locked to their HJs, i.e.,~stellar rotation period equals the orbital period as is the case for HJ host $\tau$~Boo, should produce weak P$_{SPI}$ (Figure \ref{fig:magmom_exo}; \citealt{shkolnik2008,walker2008,fares2013}).

 The strength of the planetary magnetic field for tidally locked planets has been a subject of debate but scaling laws presented by \cite{chri09} and others reviewed in \cite{chri10} predict that the planet's field strength depends primarily on the internal heat flux, and not on electrical conductivity nor the rotation speed.
 This same energy scaling can simultaneously explain the observed field strengths of Jupiter, Earth and rapidly rotating low-mass stars.